Fly-in and other landmarks and historic locations in San Antonio that gave rise to its military and aviation prominence…

 The Advanced Flying School at Kelly Field graduated almost 7,000 men between 1939 and 1943 (during WWII).
 Subsequent expansion at Kelly ushered in growth in aircraft maintenance and supply which continues today.

 Kelly Field is named in recognition of George E.M.
 Kelly who perished during a qualification flight in 1911 at Fort Sam Houston.
 He was one among four pioneers of military aviation stationed there.
 In 1915 the newly-created 1st Aero Squadron arrived at Ft.
 Sam.
 However, with inadequate space for flying operations, a new location away from large structures and population centers was selected.
-Kelly Field expanded rapidly at the onset of WWI launching 326 aero squadrons and training more pilots nationwide than any other base of operations.
+Named Kelly Field, the location expanded rapidly at the onset of WWI launching 326 aero squadrons and training more pilots nationwide than any other base of operations.

 The field served as Kelly Air Force Base until 2001, when the city led efforts to transform the area for both public and private use.
 One standout at the base’s redevelopment is Tech Port Center + Arena, a 130,000 square-foot advanced technology and entertainment venue featuring: a 60-by-20 foot LED wall, a musical Tesla coil array integrated with lighting and sound, a gaming center, an interactive tech museum, eateries and a bar.
 The venue hosts live concerts, performances, e-sports, sports, conventions and more.